+ı EXISTING APPROVED

+Zones C-S-C/D-D-O C-S-C/D-D-O

-Zones Use Acreage EXISTING C-S-C/D-D-O Eating and Drinking Establishment with Drive- through Service 0.915 PROPOSED C-S-C/D-D-O Eating and Drinking Establishment with Drive- through Service 0.915
+Use Eating and Drinking Establishment with Drive-through Service Eating and Drinking Establishment with Drive-through Service

+Acreage 0.915 0.915

 Parcels 4 4

 Total Building Square Footage/GFA 3,155 square feet 4,388 square feet

-OTHER DEVELOPMENT DATA Parking Spaces Required spaces
+OTHER DEVELOPMENT DATA

+Parking Spaces Required

-Eating and Drinking Establishment with drive-through (@1 space per 3 seats) + 1 space per 50 square feet Minimum Required: 29 spaces
+Eating and Drinking Establishment with drivethrough (@1 space per 3 seats) + 1 space per 29 spaces 50 square feet

+Maximum Permitted:

-Maximum Permitted: 57 spaces
+57 spaces

 Parking Spaces Provided 29 spaces

-Of which: -
+Of which:

-Standard Spaces 20 spaces
+Standard Spaces20 spacesCompact Spaces9 spacesADA Spaces (Van-Accessible)2 spaces

-Compact Spaces 9 spaces

-ADA Spaces (Van-Accessible) 2 spaces

-Loading Spaces Required 1 space

-Loading Spaces Provided 0 spaces
+Loading Spaces Required 1 space Loading Spaces Provided 0 spaces

-Note: An amendment to the developm ent distri ct standards of the Sect or Plan has been requested
+Note: An amendment to the development district standards of the 2014 Approved Greenbelt Metro Area and MD 193 Corridor Sector Plan and Sectional Map Amendment requiring a loading space has been granted by the Planning Board herein.

-by the applicant.

 - 3. Location: The site is located in Planning Area 67 and Council District 3.
-More specifically, it is located at 6219 Greenbelt Road (MD 193) in the southwestern quadrant of the intersection of Greenbelt Road (MD 193) and 63rd Avenue. - 4.
+More specifically, it is located at 6219 Greenbelt Road (MD 193) in the southwestern quadrant of the intersection of MD 193 and 63rd Avenue. - 4.
 Surrounding Uses: The subject property is bounded to the east by 63rd Avenue, with a church use in the C-S-C Zone beyond; to the south by single family detached residential dwellings in the One-Family Detached Residential (R-55) Zone; to the north by Greenbelt Road (MD 193) with property owned by the Board of Education used for school bus storage beyond; and to the west by commercial offices in the Commercial Office (C-O) Zone. - 5.
-Previous Approvals: The 2014 Approved Greenbelt Metro Area and MD 193 Corridor Sector Plan and Sectional Map Amendment retained the property in the Commercial Shopping Center (C-S-C) Zone and superimposes a D-D-O Zone on the property.
-The property is also the subject of Stormwater Management Concept Approval No. 36929-2014-00 approved by the Department of Permitting, Inspections and Enforcement (DPIE) on May 29, 2015 and valid until May 29, 2018. - 6.
-Design Features: The applicant proposes to raze the existing 3,155-square-foot eating and drinking establishment with drive-through service and reconstruct a more modern

-4,388-square-foot eating and drinking establishment with drive-through service.
-The pad site for the proposed McDonald's is located in the middle of the subject property in the southwest quadrant of the intersection of Greenbelt Road and 63rd Avenue.
-The parking area associated with this use will be reconfigured on the eastern and western sides of the building to accommodate the reoriented building.
-Whereas a single drive-through for the McDonald's currently exists, the applicant proposes dual drive-through service for the new building.
-Landscaping is provided in islands in the parking lot and along the perimeters of Greenbelt Road (MD 193), 63rd Avenue, and along the remainder of the property lines.
+Previous Approvals: The 2014 Approved Greenbelt Metro Area and MD 193 Corridor Sector Plan and Sectional Map Amendment (Greenbelt Metro Area and MD 193 Corridor Sector Plan and SMA) retained the property in the Commercial Shopping Center (C-S-C) Zone and superimposes a Development District Overlay (D-D-O) Zone on the property.
+The property is also the subject of Stormwater Management Concept Plan 36929-2014-00, approved by the Prince George's County Department of Permitting, Inspections and Enforcement (DPIE) on May 29, 2015 and valid until May 29, 2018. - 6.
+Design Features: The approval is to raze the existing 3,155-square-foot eating and drinking establishment with drive-through service and construct a modern 4,388-square-foot eating and drinking establishment with drive-through service.
+The pad site for the McDonald's approved herein is located in the middle of the subject property in the southwest quadrant of the intersection of Greenbelt Road and 63rd Avenue.
+The parking area associated with this use shall be reconfigured on the eastern and western sides of the building to accommodate the reoriented building, as a result of this approval.
+The single drive-through for the McDonald's, which exists, will be replaced by a dual drive-through service for the new building, as a result of this approval.
+Landscaping shall be provided in islands in the parking lot and along the perimeters of Greenbelt Road (MD 193), 63rd Avenue, and along the remainder of the property lines.